In general, contact lenses can be categorized into two types, based on how long they are approved to be worn before being removed:

 If problems occur, seek professional care

-If you choose to wear EW contact lenses overnight, be sure to check your vision and the appearance and comfort of your eyes every morning.
+If you choose to wear EW contact lenses overnight, it is recommended to check your vision and the appearance and comfort of your eyes every morning.
 If you experience blurred vision or red, irritated eyes, remove your lenses and see an eye doctor near you immediately.